droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 When the players return to Vallaki, they can pursue their leads either by seeking out Rictavio at the Blue Water Inn, or by directly investigating Rictavio’s wagon in Arasek Stockyard.

-As the players return to Vallaki’s Sunset gate, a player with a passive Wisdom (Perception) score of 19 or higher notices the same silhouette as before watching them—this time, from the northwestern woods.
+As the players return to Vallaki’s Sunset gate, a player that succeeds on DC 24 Perception check notices the same silhouette as before watching them—this time, from the northwestern woods.
 The silhouette vanishes into the trees if looked at, spoken to, approached, or otherwise interacted with.
 (This is, again, Arrigal, who has tracked the players back to Vallaki.
 If the players enter Vallaki, Arrigal uses his two daggers as makeshift pitons to climb over Vallaki’s palisade walls and sneak past the patrolling guards.
 He then continues stalking the players through the streets in the hopes that they’ll lead him to Arabelle.)

 > [!profile]+ **Profile: Dr. Rudolph van Richten**
 > **Roleplaying Information**